 Read About the Books

-Current Release - Isolation
+Current Release - Burials

 About PLUNDER, seventh in the Faye Longchamp series--Time is not on Faye Longchamp's side.
 She and her husband Joe are working near the mouth of the Mississippi, researching archaeological sites soon to be swamped by oil.